antronerds/r2-tutorials/original/R2Tutorials.md

 Tutorial step 2: Relating 2 (numerical) tracks
 ----------------------------------------------

-1. Just as in the previous example, we select the ‘relate 2 tracks’ option from the main R2 screen and press enter.
+1. Just as in the previous example, we select the ï¿½relate 2 tracksï¿½
+    option from the main R2 screen and press enter.
 Now this time, we select 2 numerical tracks, which can be recognized by the (\#) sign at the end of a track.
-Within the Neuroblastoma dataset our options are limited for this example, so we select the ‘age in years’ track vs the ‘nti\_surv\_overall’ track and proceed to the next screen.
+Within the Neuroblastoma dataset our options are limited for this example, so we select the ï¿½age in yearsï¿½ track vs the ï¿½nti\_surv\_overallï¿½ track and proceed to the next screen.
 2. In the result page, R2 has detected that 2 numerical tracks were selected, so the correlation between the different tracks is being displayed and tested for statistical significance.
 Just as in the